apache/incubator-taverna-site/content/introduction/related-projects.md

 <a name="refine"></a>
 ##REFINE##

-[REFINE][38], Tools for the text mining-based visualisation of the provenance of biochemical networks, is a [BBSRC][39] funded project to find solutions for the terminology problem in systems biology, by developing techniques for recognising synonym terms.
+[REFINE][38], Tools for the text mining-based visualisation of the provenance of biochemical networks, is a BBSRC funded project to find solutions for the terminology problem in systems biology, by developing techniques for recognising synonym terms.

 The REFINE project involves the use of text mining tools.
 Their application will be influenced by the experience of the myGrid team and Taverna Workbench users in